Causal inference with recurrent and competing events: Identification of the causal estimands

 \subsubsection{Graphical evaluation of the identification conditions}

 The exchangeability conditions (\ref{eq:exchangeability_separable_i})-(\ref{eq:exchangeability_separable_ii}) can be evaluated in a similar way as for the total effect in Fig.~\ref{fig:total_effect}.
 However, identification of the separable effects also require the dismissible component conditions to hold.
-These conditions can be evaluated in a DAG representing a four armed trial in which the $A_D$ and $A_Y$ components can be assigned different values~\citep{stensrud_generalized_2021}, shown in Fig.~\ref{fig:separable_effect}.
-Here, we see that the unmeasured common causes of $D$ and $Y$ violate the dismissible component conditions.
-Thus, adjusting for the baseline covariates $L_0$ is therefore not only needed to ensure exchangeability with respect to the baseline treatment, but also to capture common causes of the recurrent event and the failure time.
+These conditions can be evaluated in a DAG representing a four armed trial where the $A_D$ and $A_Y$ components can be assigned different values~\citep{stensrud_generalized_2021}, shown in Fig.~\ref{fig:separable_effect}.
+Like for the controlled direct effect, $L_k$ must contain sufficient variables to block all backdoor paths between $D$ and $Y$ in order for the dismissible component conditions to hold.
+In particular, unmeasured common causes of $D$ and $Y$ such as $U_{DY}$ in Fig.~\ref{fig:separable_effect} can violate the dismissible component conditions.